mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 using language afforded by GDPs?

 HERE INCLUDE  excerpt -  1.05 - Looking for Th using GDP language - as well ask drawing on other home interests.

+**Discussion**
+The process of being able to map the demonstrations of development of understanding has value for practitioners.
+See Bevan et al learning dimensions framework.

 <!-- This is also dealt with above "GDPs propagation through peer activity"
 Find another example? -->